junyangliao/DSA3101--Data-Dynamos/README.md

 ## Project Wiki
 Click [here](https://docs.google.com/document/d/1Ycp31-AqMMDviPTfsXyERASnIZs86TAdnKsJgl_O95M/edit?tab=t.0) to access our project wiki!
-* Do note that you will have to obtain the OpenAI API key from within the project wiki

 ## Demo for recommendation system
 Here you can download [our demo video](images_demo_video/demo_for_recommendation_system.mp4) for our recommendation system!